Daniel Fast 2022...

 In fact, they didn’t just fast for a day or two, but both Jesus and Moses fasted for 40 days!
 The Bible is filled with more than 70 references to fasting, but over the last several decades fasting has disappeared from the church and is only beginning to make a resurgence today.

-We fast to start the New Year on Monday, January 7, 2019, to the 21st a 3 week Fast.
-During the Fall Season, our second time of corporate fasting will align with the Jewish New Year, Yom Kippur and Sukkot (The Feast of Tabernacle ).
+We fast to start the New Year on Monday, January 17th, 2022 through February 6th and is a 3 week Fast.
+That’s a 21 Day Fast, called the Daniel Fast.
+During the Fall Season, our second time of corporate fasting will align with the Jewish New Year, Yom Kippur and Sukkot, (“The Feast of Tabernacle”).

 TO LET US KNOW YOU WILL BE JOINING IN ON THE BLESSING, FILL OUT THIS FORM.